xipjs/xip/readme.md

 ## UML

-The following examples demonstrate how components are rendered and how the prosses can be optomised.
+The following examples demonstrate how components are rendered and how the process can be optimized.

 ```tsx
 let component = () => {